Towards quantum Mechanics on the curved cotangent bundle: Phenomenology

 These integrals can be solved analytically.
-The resulting contribution exactly follows the pattern
+Consequently, we obtain the corrections

 with the Ricci scalars in position and momentum space $R$ and $S$, respectively.
-This has been checked for all quantum numbers up to $n=10.$

 In general, quantum harmonic oscillators are composite objects.
-As a reaction to experimental results in this context \cite{Pikovski12,Bawaj14}, it has been pointed out \cite{Amelino-Camelia13,Kumar20} that quantum gravity effects as embodied by the GUP do not scale with powers of the Planck mass but its product with the number of fundamental constituents.
+As a reaction to experimental results in this context \cite{Pikovski12,Bawaj14}, it has been pointed out \cite{Quesne:2009vc,Tkachuk:2012gyq,Amelino-Camelia13,Kumar20,Bosso:2023aht} that quantum gravity effects as embodied by the GUP do not scale with powers of the Planck mass but its product with the number of fundamental constituents.
 The corresponding relative corrections at Planckian-per-constituent momentum space-curvature $S\sim (Nm_p)^{-2},$ with the effective number of constituents (elementary particles) contained in the oscillator $N,$ read for table top experiments

-with the energy scale corresponding to the spatial curvature acting on objects on the surface of the earth $E_{\text{surf}}=\sqrt{R}|_{\text{surf0}}\hbar\sim 10^{-19}\text{eV}.$ Essentially, those effects are important in reciprocal regimes -- classical gravity modifies processes at small energies, \ie large distances and oscillation periods, while quantum gravity acts at high energies or small distances as expected.
+with the energy scale corresponding to the spatial curvature acting on objects on the surface of the earth $E_{\text{surf}}=\sqrt{R}|_{\text{surf}}\sim 10^{-19}\text{eV}.$ Essentially, those effects are important in reciprocal regimes -- classical gravity modifies processes at small energies, \ie large distances and oscillation periods, while quantum gravity acts at high energies or small distances as expected.
 In particular, in the regime of high frequency and replacing $N=M/\bar{m}_c,$ with the average mass of the constituents $\bar{m}_c$, the corrections are of the form

-This implies that it is most useful to use probes with high average constituent mass.
-Furthermore, the ratio $\hbar\omega/M$ favours microscopic oscillators, \ie such containing a small number of constituents.
-For the applications considered in the literature, \eg in Ref. \cite{Pikovski12}, the relative corrections are minute once the number of constituents is taken into account in the way indicated here, which corresponds to the parameter $\alpha=1$ in Ref. \cite{Kumar20}.
-For example, the setup in Ref. \cite{Bawaj14} leads to relative corrections of $\delta E_{nlm}\sim 10^{-70}.$
+This implies that it is most effective to use probes with high average constituent mass.
+Furthermore, the ratio $\omega/M$ favours microscopic oscillators, \ie such containing a small number of constituents.
+For the applications considered in the literature, \eg in \cite{Pikovski12}, the relative corrections are minute once the number of constituents is taken into account in the way indicated here, which corresponds to the parameter $\alpha=1$ in \cite{Kumar20}.
+For example, the setup in \cite{Bawaj14} leads to relative corrections of $\delta E_{nlm}\sim 10^{-70}.$

 More importantly, Eq. \eqref{harmoscres} implies that it is impossible to distinguish position from momentum space-curvature with a single harmonic oscillator of mass $M$ and frequency $\omega .$ More precisely, the corrections \eqref{harmoscres} are invariant under the exchange